ReactiveCircus/kstreamlined-mobile/build-logic/chameleon/README.md

 }
 ```

-After the transform the IR equivalent of the following will be produced:
+After the transform, the IR equivalent of the following will be produced:

 ```kt
 @Burst